smashley-eakland/who-wants-shots/README.md

  * health_insurance - Does respondent have health insurance?
 Yes/No (binary)
  * opinion_h1n1_vacc_effective - Respondent's personal opinion about H1N1 vaccine effectiveness
      * Ranked from 1 (not at all effective) to 5 (very effective).
- * opinion_h1n1_risk - Respondent's personal opinion about risk of getting sick with H1N1 flu without vaccine
+ * opinion_h1n1_risk - Respondent's personal opinion about risk of getting sick with H1N1 flu without vaccine (Omitted from this Seasonal Flu Analysis.)
      * Ranked from 1 (very low) to 5 (very high)
- * opinion_h1n1_sick_from_vacc - Respondent's worry of getting sick from taking H1N1 vaccine
+ * opinion_h1n1_sick_from_vacc - Respondent's worry of getting sick from taking H1N1 vaccine (Omitted from this Seasonal Flu Analysis.)
      * Ranked from 1 (not at all worried) to 5 (very worried)
  * opinion_seas_vacc_effective - Respondent's personal opinion about seasonal flu vaccine effectiveness
      * Ranked from 1 (not at all effective) to 5 (very effective)